 Introduction

-Clinically, cholestasis leads to retention of the constituents of bile in blood.
-The 2 major constituents of bile are bilirubin and bile acids.
-Thus biochemically, cholestasis is marked by the elevation of predominantly serum alkaline phosphatase.
-Histologically, the retention of bilirubin in the hepatocytes, bile canaliculi, or bile ducts causes bilirubinostasis and is clinically manifested as jaundice.
-The stagnation of bile acids, on the other hand, causes typical changes in the periportal region of the liver which is termed as cholate stasis and presents clinically as pruritus.
-As the excretion of bilirubin follows hepatocellular pathways different from those of bile acids, serum bilirubin level may be normal in certain cases of severe cholestasis (anicteric cholestasis), and the patient may present with only pruritus but no jaundice.
+Clinically, cholestasis leads to the retention of bile constituents in the blood.
+The 2 primary constituents of bile are bilirubin and bile acids.
+Histologically, the retention of bilirubin in the hepatocytes, bile canaliculi, or bile ducts causes bilirubinostasis, which clinically manifests as jaundice.
+Biochemically, cholestasis is marked by the elevation of predominantly serum alkaline phosphatase.
+On the other hand, the stagnation of bile acids causes typical changes in the periportal region of the liver, termed cholate stasis, and presents clinically as pruritus.
+As the excretion of bilirubin follows hepatocellular pathways different from those of bile acids, serum bilirubin level may be normal in some instances of severe cholestasis (eg, anicteric cholestasis), and the patient may present with pruritus without jaundice.
 Prominent features of cholestasis are pruritus and malabsorption of fat and fat-soluble vitamins.

 Etiology